SPONDYLOEPIPHYSEAL DYSPLASIA

 Surgery

 In some cases, our doctors may recommend surgery to achieve better positioning and increase the range of motion in certain joints.
 Our doctors may also recommend surgery to treat a hip deformity, and in some cases, a total hip replacement.
 A child’s abnormal curvature of the spine will first require braces.
 Recommendations for surgery may be made to correct other spinal or knee abnormalities or to close a cleft palate.
 Doctors can also address a clubfoot and treat it with a splint or surgery.
-Spinal fusion surgery or the implantation of a rod to stabilize the spine may proceed with children with cervical instability.
+Spinal fusion surgery or the implantation of a rod to stabilize the spine may be performed on children with cervical instability.
 This “growing rod” corrects a child’s spinal abnormality while enabling the spine to continue developing in a regulated manner.

 Anesthesia

 The administration of anesthesia can be complicated by certain physical characteristics associated with SEDC, such as a short neck, cervical spine instability, limited lung capacity, and narrow airways.
 Before undertaking operations that need anesthesia, doctors will fully assess the patient.
 Even though it can lead to physical problems, SEDC often does not shorten life expectancy.
 The majority of people raise kids, conduct productive, active lives, and their intelligence is often unaffected.
-However, patients of this condition should avoid activities such as contact sports that can cause head and neck injuries.
+However, patients with this condition should avoid activities such as contact sports that can cause head and neck injuries.

 Spondyloepiphyseal Dysplasia Diagnosis

-The diagnosis of congenital spinal epiphyseal dysplasia results on the identification of characteristic symptoms, a detailed medical history, a thorough clinical examination, and a range of specialized tests.
+The diagnosis of congenital spinal epiphyseal dysplasia results from the identification of characteristic symptoms, a detailed medical history, a thorough clinical examination, and a range of specialized tests.
 Upon birth, doctors may already suspect a birth defect based on tests before birth.

 X-rays

-To offer a full, detailed evaluation of the entire bone system (total skeletal survey), basic x-rays (radiography) can take place.
+To offer a full, detailed evaluation of the entire bone system (total skeletal survey), basic X-rays (radiography) can take place.
 This will enable the detection of skeletal alterations that are indicative of SEDC.

 CT Scan